frrmack/googlesearch/README.rst

 --------

 Print a list of top hits for a query.
-Like a mini returned first page on Google
+Like a miniature first page of hits on Google.

 .. code-block:: python